Seattleites take to the streets to celebrate Biden-Harris win

 “I look forward to working with both of them to not only repair the damage done by this dangerous president and his corrupt administration, but to put America on a more just and equitable path,” Jayapal said.

-“My heartfelt thanks to Joe Biden for running on a platform of uniting the country, delivering the plan and resources needed to fight COVID-19, and working on an economic agenda for all Americans,” Cantwell said in a prepared statement.
-“He will bring people together to combat climate change and tackle racial injustice.

-“I am also so proud of my colleague Kamala Harris.
-She made history and opened doors for women, especially women of color, that will never again be closed.”
+Lovell said he had supported Trump and liked how he ran the country “like a business” but thought the president didn’t always do a good job dealing with social unrest.

+“Trump was just not listening to reason,” said Lovell.
+“We needed change.”

-The news quickly swept through deep blue Seattle and surrounding areas, which overwhelming voted for Biden and Harris.
+For the most part, the mood was joyful in the deep-blue Seattle area, which overwhelming voted for Biden and Harris.

+Joey Black, a 29-year-old preschool director from Capitol Hill, said he was shopping at QFC when he got the news and broke down crying with other people inside the store.

+“It’s just very emotional,” Black said.
+“I am a gay, Black man.
+A lot of this world’s against me already.”

 Kara Kay, 31, and David McKenzie, 31, were walking to Cal Anderson Park with alcoholic seltzers in hand to see if there would be a public celebration.